 NOTE: AUTO mode is recommended for use on single zone applications ONLY.
-Using AUTO CHANGEOVER on multizone applications could set an indoor unit to STANDBY mode, indicated with two dashes (--) on the display, which turns off the indoor unit until all the indoor units are in the same mode (COOL or HEAT).
-HEAT is the system's priority mode.
+Using AUTO CHANGEOVER on multizone applications could set an indoor unit to STANDBY mode, indicated with two dashes (--) on the display, which turns off the indoor unit until all the indoor units are in the same mode (COOL).
 Simultaneous heating and cooling is not allowed.